ClickHouse/clickhouse-docs/knowledgebase/python-clickhouse-connect-example.md

 Date: 2023-05-08
 ---

-# A Python 3.11 working example for connecting to ClickHouse Cloud Service
+# A Python client working example for connecting to ClickHouse Cloud Service

+This is a step by step example on how to start using Python with ClickHouse Cloud service

-Python runtime versions and libraries dependencies are constantly evolving.
+Keep in mind that Python versions and libraries dependencies are constantly evolving.

 At the time of writing this article, we're using the [clickhouse-connect](https://github.com/ClickHouse/clickhouse-connect) driver version `0.5.23` and python `3.11.2` respectively.

 Make also sure to use the latest supported versions of both the driver and Python environment when trying this.

+## Steps

-Python version:
+check Python version:

 ```
 $  python -V
 Python 3.11.2
 ```

-in this example we'll assemble the project in a folder called `ch-python`:
+we'll assemble the project in a folder called `ch-python`:

 ```
 $ mkdir ch-python